-The aim of JOINTEX 15 is to advance CAF mission preparedness by practicing the conduct of joint, combined and integrated expeditionary operations, developing concepts and procedures, and providing a focus for force development.
-The exercise provides an opportunity to exercise CAF’s ability to command Canadian and international forces and prepare for the most challenging international contingency operations.
+The aim of JOINTEX 15 was to advance CAF mission preparedness by practicing the conduct of joint, combined and integrated expeditionary operations, developing concepts and procedures, and providing a focus for force development.
+The exercise provided an opportunity to exercise CAF’s ability to command Canadian and international forces and prepare for the most challenging international contingency operations.

 Designed to be conducted in five stages, JOINTEX began in 2010.
 The final stage concluded in June 2013.
 The exercise demonstrated the CAF’s ability to: